8base/Documentation/docs/projects/backend/data/data-fields-index.md

 ### Creating Fields

 Every field gets defined in a table and requires a _name_ and a _type_.
 Field names must be unique in the table, irrespective of their type.
-Once a new field has been created, a configurations modal will appear allowing for further customizations.
+Once a new field has been created, a configuration modal will appear allowing for further customizations.

 ### Updating Fields

-Fields are updated using the same interface used to create them.
-Updates to attributes like the field's _name_ and even _type_ in some cases - are changed in real-time, while changed configurations must be saved.
+Fields are updated in the same interface used to create them.
+Updates to attributes like the field's _name_ and even _type_ in some cases - are changed in real-time.
+Changes to configurations must be saved.
 If 8base detects an issue with the change being made, an alert will display with instructions to fix the issue.

 ![Updating fields in the Data Builder](../_images/data-builder-field-update.png)